allpro/allpro.github.io/README.md

 [![license][license-badge]][license]

 FormManager (**"FM'**) is collection of data-handling tools for form-data, or any data actually.
-The motivation for this helper is to have **a total data solution for forms**, that can almost eliminates the need for custom code.
+It provides **a total data solution for forms**, that can almost eliminates the need for custom code.
-FM's capabilities include:

 - [Demo](https://allpro.github.io/form-manager/)
 - [Readme](https://github.com/allpro/form-manager/blob/master/README.md)